Platform Guide

 How to Use I'd Ship That for eBay

 After an eBay sale, grab the buyer's shipping address from your sold items page.
 Open I'd Ship That, enter the destination address and your package dimensions and weight, then instantly compare rates across USPS, FedEx, and UPS.
 Pick the cheapest option that meets your delivery timeline, purchase the label, and print it right from your phone or computer.
+A label is ready in about 30 seconds.
 Attach the label to your package and drop it off.
 The tracking number updates automatically so your buyer stays informed.
+Shipping more than a handful of orders at once?
+The Workbench (Pro) lets you bulk import orders, rate-shop them together, and batch-print hundreds of labels in one pass instead of clicking through eBay's checkout one order at a time.

 Pro Tips for eBay Sellers